 Day 7: Siem Reap

-After breakfast at the hotel, you set out to explore the South Gate of Angkor Thom which is regarded as Big Angkor.
+After breakfast at the hotel, you set out to visit Cambodia, starting with exploring the South Gate of Angkor Thom which is regarded as Big Angkor.
 Angkor Thom served as the last capital of the Khmer Empire and it is spread over 10km.
-The Bayon Temple which was the State temple of King Jayavarman VII is situated in the heart, in the centre.
-In the centre, the monuments include the Bayon temple, the Royal Enclosure, the Baphuon - the tower of bronze, the Phimeanakas - a temple mountain and the Terrace of Elephants.
+The Bayon Temple which was the State temple of King Jayavarman VII is situated in the heart, in the center.
+In the center, the monuments include the Bayon temple, the Royal Enclosure, the Baphuon - the tower of bronze, the Phimeanakas - a temple mountain and the Terrace of Elephants.

 In the evening, visit Angkor night market and you stay overnight in the hotel in Siem Reap.

 After breakfast, a tour of the Small Circuit is arranged.
 This includes a visit Ta Prohm temple which is a neat blend of intellect and natural beauty, dedicated to Lord Shiva and Vishnu.

 In the afternoon, the highlights of the Grand Circuit tour include a visit to Preah Khan temple - meaning The Sacred Sword, a visit to the Neak Pean temple which highlights and showcases the delicate intricacies of the Khmer art.
 Lastly, you visit the Pre Rup temple which was built in the 10th century and while here you can get a view of the lovely sunset.
 You stay overnight in a hotel in Siem Reap.